 2016 Public Comment Period

 SASB opened the new SASB Rules of Procedure and the revised SASB Conceptual Framework for a 90-day public comment period from April 7, 2016 through July 6, 2016.
-Click here to read the exposure drafts of the Rules of Procedure and the Conceptual Framework.
+For more information, read the Rules of Procedure Exposure Draft and the Conceptual Framework Exposure Draft.

 After considering feedback from the public and the SASB Board of Directors, SASB incorporated three key changes: